maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

         # To compile in the necessary debugging information for FireSass.
         # sass_options = {:debug_info => true}

-    If you have problems with subfolders within your *assets/stylesheets* folder, un-comment the additional_import_paths line.
+    If you have problems with subfolders within your *assets/stylesheets* folder, uncomment the additional_import_paths line.

     If you use Firefox I highly recommend using [FireSass][].
 It allows you to see exactly where sass partial styles are coming; from which is extremely helpful when debugging.
-Un-comment the sass_options line if you plan to use FireSass.
+Uncomment the *sass_options* line if you plan to use FireSass.

 4. Edit *config/application.rb*:

-    Un-comment the following:
+    Uncomment the following:

           # If you want your assets lazily compiled in production, use this line
           Bundler.require(:default, :assets, Rails.env)